Sing, Sing, Sing

-My involvement with the Choral Arts Society began in fairly typical fashion.
+My involvement with the Choral Arts Society began in a fairly typical fashion.
 A longtime shower singer, I heard the choir in concert and was hooked.
-Nationwide, of course, choirs are enjoying a surge in popularity, with some 32 million adults singing in an estimates 270,000 choirs, according to Chorus America.
+Nationwide, of course, choirs are enjoying a surge in popularity, with some 32 million adults singing in an estimated 270,000 choirs, according to Chorus America.

 It’s no secret that it’s fun to sing with others.
 Researchers describe group singing as chicken soup for the soul, boosting our feel-good hormones (namely serotonin and oxytocin) while lowing the stress hormone cortisol.
-The result is reduced feelings of anxiety, depression and social isolation– and a joy that brings a sparkle to our lives.
+The result is reduced feelings of anxiety, depression, and social isolation– and a joy that brings a sparkle to our lives.

 Consider Jordan Garvey.
 A former choir member at Hood College, the Frederick resident sought to continue singing after graduation, believing it was important to her quality of life.
 “Put me in a crowd of people I don’t know and I kind of shut down,” she says.
 “I’m anxious.
 But CASF almost immediately felt like the right place to be.
-After four years, it feels more like family than a choir.”
+After four years, it feels more like a family than a choir.”

 Leila Ashkeboussi identifies with Garvey’s search for a new musical home.
 When the lifelong singer was residing in Washington, D.C., she knew singing in a choir “was something I needed in my life, yet I couldn’t find a group that felt right.
 There’s a lot of competition in D.C. to get into any choir that is auditioned.”
 When the attorney relocated to Mount Airy, she chanced upon CASF in concert, loved what she heard, and never looked back.